-The long-running strike at National Museums Liverpool will be suspended from Tuesday (28 May) to Sunday 2 June to allow members to vote on an improved offer from management.
+The long-running strike at National Museums Liverpool (NML) will be suspended from 28 May to 2 June to allow members to vote on an offer from management.

-Our members at NML have taken more than 60 days of action in protest over the employer withholding a cost-of-living payment, leading to widespread gallery closures affecting the Museum of Liverpool, the World Museum, the International Slavery Museum and the Maritime Museum, as well as the Walker Art Gallery, Sudley House and the Lady Lever Art Gallery.
+PCS members at NML have taken more than 60 days of action in protest over the employer withholding a cost-of-living payment, leading to widespread gallery closures affecting the Museum of Liverpool, the World Museum, the International Slavery Museum and the Maritime Museum, as well as the Walker Gallery, Sudley House and the Lady Lever Art Gallery.